maruqmch/services/hugo-tania/site/content/post/tags.md

 - Readme
 - Headless CMS
 ---
+Generate tags and metadata for any resource

 # Tag Service

-Tag any resource by saving a tag associated with their respective ID
+The tags service enables creation of tags for any resource by saving a tag associated with their respective ID

 ## cURL